Helping build a sustainable future for the community in Tsavo, Kenya

 Since 2017, the Robert Walters Group has partnered with the Global Angels Foundation to support the Itinyi Valley community in Tsavo, Kenya.
 There, in one of the country’s driest regions, the local people are living in extreme poverty, with limited access to proper nutrition and clean drinking water.

-The Robert Walters Group is committed to playing an active role in transforming Tsavo — not only by raising money for key projects, but also by putting ‘boots on the ground’ in Kenya.
+The Robert Walters Group is committed to playing an active role in transforming Tsavo — not only by raising money for key projects, each year sending employees to volunteer to work on key projects with Global Angels in Kenya.

 In the Itinyi Valley, women are walking 10-15km a day in extreme weather conditions to collect water from polluted watering holes shared with livestock.